Dark Shadows (film): Cast

-At the San Diego Comic-Con 2011, it was confirmed that four actors from the original series would appear in the film.
-In June 2011, Jonathan Frid, Lara Parker, David Selby, and Kathryn Leigh Scott all spent three days at Pinewood Studios to film cameo appearances.
+At the 2011 San Diego Comic-Con, it was confirmed that four actors from the original series would appear in the film.
+In June 2011, Jonathan Frid, Kathryn Leigh Scott, Lara Parker, and David Selby all spent three days at Pinewood Studios to film cameo appearances.
 They all appeared as guests during the ball held at Collinwood Manor and can be seen arriving as a group.
 Frid died in April 2012, making this his final film appearance.

 Production

-In July 2007, Warner Bros. acquired film rights for the gothic soap opera Dark Shadows from the estate of its creator, Dan Curtis.
+In July 2007, Warner Bros. acquired film rights for the Gothic soap opera Dark Shadows from the estate of its creator, Dan Curtis.
 Johnny Depp had a childhood obsession with Dark Shadows, calling it a "dream" to portray Barnabas Collins, and ended up persuading Tim Burton to direct.
 The project's development was delayed by the 2007–2008 Writers Guild of America strike.
 After the strike was resolved, Burton was attached to direct the film.

 By 2009, screenwriter John August was writing a screenplay for Dark Shadows.
 In 2010, author and screenwriter Seth Grahame-Smith replaced August, but, on the finished film, August did receive story credit with Smith for his contributions to the film.

 Filming began in May 2011.
 Production took place entirely in England, at both Pinewood Studios and on location.
 Depp attempted to emulate the "rigidity" and "elegance" of Jonathan Frid's original portrayal, but also drew inspiration from Max Schreck's performance in Nosferatu.

-A number of Burton's frequent collaborators worked on the film's crew, among them production designer Rick Heinrichs, costume designer Colleen Atwood, editor Chris Lebenzon, and composer Danny Elfman.
+A number of Burton's frequent collaborators worked on the film's crew, among them production designer Rick Heinrichs, costume designer Colleen Atwood, editor and executive producer Chris Lebenzon, and composer Danny Elfman.
 French cinematographer Bruno Delbonnel—known for his work in Amélie, A Very Long Engagement and Harry Potter and the Half-Blood Prince—also worked on the project.